 As you can see above, the Dashboard gives you an easy-to-navigate view of:

-- Your accounts on Twitter, Facebook, LinkedIn, and Instagram.
+- Your accounts on Twitter, Facebook, LinkedIn, Instagram and even YouTube.

 - Your inbox (where all the posts you need to review or respond to can be found).
 Your inbox items are highlighted as items To Review for each platform.